tam17aki/music-esprit-python/README.md

 [11] P. Stoica, T. Soderstrom and F. Ti, "Asymptotic properties of the high-order Yule-Walker estimates of sinusoidal frequencies," in IEEE Transactions on Acoustics, Speech, and Signal Processing, vol. 37, no. 11, pp. 1721-1734, 1989.

 [12] J. Li and P. Stoica, "Efficient mixed-spectrum estimation with applications to target feature extraction," in IEEE Transactions on Signal Processing, vol. 44, no. 2, pp. 281-295, 1996.

+[13] C. Candan, "A method for fine resolution frequency estimation from three DFT samples," IEEE Signal Processing Letters, vol. 18, no. 6, pp. 351-354, 2011.

+[14] A. Serbes, "Fast and efficient sinusoidal frequency estimation by using the DFT coefficients," IEEE Transactions on Communications, vol. 67, no. 3, pp. 2333-2342, 2019.

 [13] P. Stoica and R. Moses, "Spectral Analysis of Signals," Pearson Prentice Hall, 2005.